r4gus/keylib/README.md

 <details>
 <summary><ins>Zero dynamic allocations?</ins></summary>

-This library doesn't allocate any memory dynamically.
-This has some draw backs like a fixed size for strings (e.g., rpId, user name, etc.) but also reduces the complexity of the code, i.e., no memory bugs due to allocations.
+The authenticator part of this library doesn't allocate any memory dynamically.
+This has some draw backs like a fixed size for strings (e.g., rpId, user name, etc.) but also reduces the complexity of the code.

 The authenticator example uses `88655` bytes of stack space when compiled with `-Doptimize=ReleaseSmall` on Linux (x86\_64).